17 Most Dangerous Things You Should Never Do In the Grocery Store

 Going to the grocery store is essential, but during the coronavirus pandemic, it has been a rather nerve-wracking experience.
 Especially when you have no idea if the safety precautions you're taking at the grocery store are even working or not, or if you feel like you're making all the wrong mistakes while walking down the aisles.
 But do not fret—we rounded up a few bad habits that you can easily avoid at the grocery store, as the world is still living through the pandemic.

 This way, you can feel confident about keeping yourself—and those around you—safe and healthy.

 Not wearing a mask.

-It may not seem like that mask is doing much and you might be over it by now, but if you look at how far a cough can travel in a grocery store, it's absolutely worth wearing one.
+It may not seem like that mask is doing much and you might be over it by now, but if you look at how far a cough can travel, it's absolutely worth wearing one.
 The CDC recommends for people to wear a cloth covering in public places, which definitely includes the grocery store.
 So do yourself and other shoppers a huge favor by keeping that mask on.
 And so you're up-to-date on your local supermarkets' policies, be sure to check out 11 Major Grocery Chains Where You Need to Wear a Mask.

 Not wiping down your cart.

 Did you know that the grocery cart handle is one of the germiest spots of the grocery store?
 It's true!
 According to a study done by ReuseTheBag.com, out of all the bacteria on that shopping cart handle, an average of 75 percent of gram-negative rods.
 These are harmful bacteria that tend to be resistant to antibodies.
 The best way to avoid the spread of any germs or virus is to wipe down that grocery cart (or basket) before you begin shopping.
-So make sure to wipe that handle down before even entering the store, along with these precautions to take before walking into the store.
+So make sure to wipe that handle down before even entering the store.